 Simulating an asteroid impact disaster

-The PDC simulations are fed by data from the NASA/JPL Center for Near-Earth Object Studies in California (CNEOS) who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth, and their probability of impacting Earth.
+The PDC simulations are fed by CNEOS, who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth, and their probability of impacting Earth.

-A global effort using multiple kinetic impactors launched from US, Japanese, and Russian spacecraft had failed to deflect the whole of the larger asteroid; part was deflected away from Earth, but the 60 metre fragment broke off into a different trajectory, heading for New York.
+A global effort using multiple kinetic impactors launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part was deflected away from Earth, but a 60 metre fragment broke off into a different trajectory, now heading for New York.

 Simulating a comet impact disaster